New Zealand (previously Cambridgeshire, England)

-BEEF, ARABLE & CONTRACTING, CAMBRIDGESHIRE: Farming around 450 acres (182 hectares) of arable land and permanent pasture, Sarah runs a mixed arable, beef and contracting enterprise on a number of Farm Business Tenancies.
+BEEF, ARABLE & CONTRACTING, NEW ZEALAND (PREVIOUSLY CAMBRIDGESHIRE, ENGLAND): Sarah and her family recently emigrated to New Zealand, prior to this, in Cambridgeshire, Sarah and her partner were farming around 450 acres (182 hectares) of arable land and permanent pasture, with Sarah running a mixed arable (spring wheat, winter barley, maize, beans and linseed), beef (a crossbreed of British Blue/Simmental/Limousin cattle) and contracting enterprise on a number of Farm Business Tenancies.

 Educating people on the process of food production is important to Sarah.
 She believes that farmers have the opportunity to educate the public on how they produce sustainable, environmentally beneficial and cost-effective food.
 She feels that people need to be more connected to their food and farmers can help spread that message.